AckerlyXu/heima/articles/virtual-machines/windows/extensions-features.md

 The `Set-AzureRmVMExtension` command can be used to start any VM extension.
 For more information, see the [Set-AzureRmVMExtension reference](https://msdn.microsoft.com/library/mt603745.aspx).

-### Azure portal preview
+### Azure Portal

-A VM extension can be applied to an existing virtual machine through the Azure portal preview.
+A VM extension can be applied to an existing virtual machine through the Azure Portal.
 To do so, select the virtual machine you want to use, choose **Extensions**, and click **Add**.
 This provides a list of available extensions.
 Select the one you want and follow the steps in the wizard.

-The following image shows the installation of the Microsoft Antimalware extension from the Azure portal preview.
+The following image shows the installation of the Microsoft Antimalware extension from the Azure Portal.

 ![Install antimalware extension](./media/extensions-features/installantimalwareextension.png)